DizNicolasAmor/interviews-practice/FRONTEND.md

 #### The useEffect hook

-The `useEffect` Hook lets you perform side effects in function components.
+The `useEffect` hook lets you perform side effects in function components.
 For example, changing the DOM, fetching some data, subscribing to things that emit events, among other effects.
 It serves a purpose similar to some lifecycle methods of class components: `componentDidMount`, `componentDidUpdate` or `componentWillUnmount`.
 It looks like this:

 ```
 /**